University doesn't have to be daunting. Find out how you can transition successfully.

 If you're enrolled at Griffith for the first time you can book an appointment with us to discuss your needs.
-You can also explore the range of services and supports offered by Student Services and visit the First in Family website.
+You can also explore the range of services and supports offered at Griffith and visit the First in Family website.

 We provide additional programs for students such as:

 - support for students from refugee, migrant and non English-speaking backgrounds who need the additional academic skills program Heads Up

 - support for mature age students or adult learners who are returning to study after a break to develop connections and networks

 - support for people who identify as LGBTIQ+ to develop connections and networks